Coronavirus (COVID-19) Guide

 • Student Loan Forbearance

-To provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers can be placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
-The U.S. Department of Education’s COVID-19 relief for student loans is ending this year.
-Student loan interest will resume starting on Sept.
-1, 2023, and payments will be due starting in October.
+Information on this program that was in place to provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers can be placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
+The U.S. Department of Education’s COVID-19 relief for student loans ended in 2023.
+Student loan interest resumed on Sept.
+1, 2023 with payments due starting in October 2023.

 • Tax Relief